-The Clermont County Public Library is offering free Mental Health First Aid Training sessions in 2019 to help members of the public better understand how to assist someone in both crisis and non-crisis situations.
+The Clermont County Public Library is offering a free Mental Health First Aid Training to help members of the public better understand how to assist someone in both crisis and non-crisis situations.
 You will learn the risk factors and warning signs, strategies for how to help and where to turn for assistance.
-Two versions of the training will be offered: One focused on adult mental health and one about youth mental health.

-Class size is limited.
+Class sizes are limited.
 Participants must be 18 or older.
 Everyone will receive a manual to supplement class content.
-A 30-minute lunch break will be provided.
+A 30-minute lunch break will be provided for the Mental Health First Aid Training.
 Packed lunches are encouraged.

-A grant from the Clermont County Mental Health & Recovery Board provided the funding for this free training.
+A grant from the Clermont County Mental Health & Recovery Board provided the funding for these free trainings.